CIS565-Fall-2019/Project2-Number-Algorithms/Project2-Character-Recognition/README.md

 Thursday morning I flew to Michigan to be in a wedding and came back Monday morning.
 Needless to say time was not on my side.

-Instead of grading my project please enjoy these nice photos of me from the wedding.
+Instead of grading my project please enjoy these nice photos of me from the wedding and a yak I found.

 * Me trying to hack my neural network ... (yes that is me ... don't lock your keys in your trunk when you are in the middle of no where Michigan )